 Suggest your partner prepare meals that can be easily eaten with one hand, so you can hold your bebe if you need to, while eating.

-Another tip is for him to cook and freeze some meals so you have them on hand whenever they’re needed.
+Another tip is for them to cook and freeze some meals so you have them on hand whenever they’re needed.

-6 // Help him connect with your bebe
+6. Help your partner connect with your bebe

-It’s important for him to get creative when he needs to soothe your baby.
+It’s important for them to get creative when he needs to soothe your baby.

-Making silly faces, singing relaxing songs or finding his own special technique of rocking the baby will go a long way.
+Making silly faces, singing relaxing songs or finding their own special technique of rocking the baby will go a long way.

 In time, your partner may even become a better baby whisperer than you!

-The point is for him to find out what works with your baby and what doesn’t.
-That way, he will be able to calm them down when you’re not around.
+The point is for them to find out what works with your baby and what doesn’t.
+That way, they will be able to calm bub down when you’re not around.

-In return, you will be relaxed because you’ll know your partner can handle it on his own.
+In return, you will be relaxed because you’ll know your partner can handle it on their own.